Flames tear through assisted-living facility in Massachusetts, killing 9 and trapping residents

 Several residents praised police and firefighters for heroic rescue efforts but said staff members did little to help.

-“They didn't knock on one door,” Robert Cavrel said.
+“They didn't knock on one door,” Robert Cabral said.
 “They just ran.”

-The fire chief said his department does safety inspections and would provide more information later “if there are any issues with those.”
+Every assisted-living facility has to meet state building and fire codes, according to the Massachusetts Department of Elder Affairs.
+Facilities must have adequate staff to respond to emergencies and evacuation plans, according to a department list of state certification procedures and standards.

+An affiliated adult foster care home under the same ownership as Gabriel House and located a short distance away was indicted on medical assistance fraud and kickback charges in 2012, according to Bristol County Superior Court records.

+The office of then-state Attorney General Martha Coakley announced indictments against Etzkorn, owner of Gabriel Care LLC, and a director of the facility in 2012.
+The charges were dismissed in 2015, according to court records.
+Coakley declined to comment Monday, referring questions to the current attorney general’s office.

-Asked at a news conference about previous safety complaints, Massachusetts Gov. Maura Healey said she was not aware of any.
+Asked at a news conference if there were previous safety complaints about the facility, Massachusetts Gov. Maura Healey said she was not aware of any.
 She offered state assistance to the city's mayor, condolences to the families of those who died and gratitude to first responders.

 “Right now, the first order of business is to make sure we’re assisting the city in every way possible in rehousing what is a vulnerable population,” Healey said.
 "All of these people need assistance.
-As you saw, many were in wheelchairs, many were immobile, many had oxygen tanks.
-They were severely compromised individuals in this assisted living facility."
+As you saw, many were in wheelchairs, many were immobile, many had oxygen tanks."

 With about 94,000 residents, Fall River is the state's 10th-largest city and one of its poorest.